 See Shoshone Falls

-Idaho is famous for its gorgeous scenery, and Shoshone Falls is a great example of that.
-Standing 212 feet tall and 900 feet wide, these falls are majestic to say the least, and are even taller than Niagara Falls!
-Swimming, boating, hiking, and more are available in the park, meaning you can easily spend an entire day visiting.
+Shoshone Falls is a sparkling example of Idaho’s natural beauty.
+Standing 212 feet tall and 900 feet wide, these majestic falls are even taller than Niagara Falls.
+You can go swimming, boating, hiking, and more in the park as well.

 Dine on Finger Steaks